liambrandwein/cs326-final-alpha/docs/ideas.md

 __Related apps__

-As far as we are aware, there only has been one company [Notify.me](https://www.tubefilter.com/2021/04/28/jamie-pine-launches-notify-subscriptions-across-platforms/) that offers a somewhat similar functionality.
+As far as we are aware, there only has been one company [Notify.me](https://www.tubefilter.com/2021/04/28/jamie-pine-launches-notify-subscriptions-across-platforms/) that offers somewhat similar functionality.
 Their app allows users to subscribe to different creators and allow creators to push notifications, saying "creators need a future-proof way to build a subscriber base, one free of algorithms and not confined to a single platform".
-As such, this application seems to be more creator-based while our idea is to build a user-facing app, allowing users to browse multiple platforms at once. hey're creator-facing while we're user-facing.
-Notify.me has seen pivoted to a social payments platform.
+As such, this application seems to be more creator-based while our idea is to build a user-facing app, allowing users to browse multiple platforms at once.
+They're creator-facing while we're user-facing.
+Notify.me has seemed to have pivoted to a social payments platform.

 ### Important components